tencentyun/qcloud-documents/product/计算与网络/负载均衡/负载均衡实例/存储请求日志到COS_en.md

 - Now the log service of load balancer is `Free`.
 According to [Free Quota](https://cloud.tencent.com/document/product/436/6240), the free quota of COS storage is 50 GB.
 If you have a large log size, please clean up the data in time.

+- If you do not enable log access, Tencent Cloud will keep 3 days of logs for you by default; if you enable log access, the storage time depends on COS storage.

 ### Log Format and Variable Description
 #### Log Format